billbliss/angular-csa-information/README.md

 In order for you to get this code working in CodePen, please follow the below steps:

 1. Run `ng build --prod` this will enable a production build and all the build artifacts are stored in the `dist/angular-csa-information` directory.
+2. On CodePen.io - create a new project for your account